Date of birth: 4 September 1970

 • Capped 79 times by Andorra before his retirement following a 6-0 loss to England at Wembley in June 2009.
 Named his country's best player of the last 50 years by the Andorran Football Federation (FAF).

 • Took over as coach of the national team in February 2010 after the departure of David Rodrigo, though his side finished bottom of their qualifying groups for UEFA EURO 2012 and the 2014 FIFA World Cup.
+That was again the case in the UEFA EURO 2016 preliminaries, although Andorra did score four goals – setting a new best mark for the competition.

 ©UEFA.com 1998-2016.
 All rights reserved.